 Identity, Security, and Compliance

-Audit controls identify who requested access, but monitoring is also a part of compliance.
-Monitoring solutions identify suspicious access requests that could indicate that the network is compromised.
-It could also notify administrators that access controls are misconfigured.
+Audit controls can reveal who requested access.
+But watching what those users do is also a part of compliance.
+Monitoring tools can spot risky access requests that are often signs of network and account compromise.
+They can also notify administrators that access controls are poorly configured.

-Most cloud providers indicate that their infrastructure follows compliance regulations.
-It’s the responsibility of the business to find a compliant cloud provider before they transfer data.
-Many of the IT requirements laid out by compliance regulations involve CSPM strategies that protect data and monitor for a compromise.
+Most cloud providers say that their offerings are compliant.
+But it’s the organization’s responsibility to ensure this is the case before they transfer data.
+Many IT requirements imposed by compliance regulations involve CSPM strategies to protect data and monitor for compromise.

 Monitoring and Analytics

-An on-premise internal network should have monitoring and analytics, but public cloud infrastructure has a bigger attack surface, and the possibility of misconfigurations are much higher.
-This means more attention should be paid to monitoring tools and analytics that help administrators better understand the way infrastructure is used and the access requests made to each resource.
+Any on-premises internal network should have monitoring and analytics.
+But public cloud infrastructure has an even bigger attack surface, leading to a higher chance of misconfigurations.
+That’s why organizations must pay more attention to monitoring tools and analytics.
+These tools can help IT and security teams better understand how infrastructure is used and the access requests made to each resource.

-Any large, well-known cloud provider has advanced monitoring tools that even include artificial intelligence to detect suspicious traffic patterns.
-If an administrator misconfigures access to a specific digital resource, monitoring tools can uncover the issue.
-For instance, suppose a resource has only a few users assigned access.
-If multiple access requests happen during off-peak hours, monitoring tools will detect unusual behavior and alert administrators.
+Most big-name cloud providers offer advanced monitoring tools.
+Many even include artificial intelligence (AI) to detect suspicious traffic patterns.
+If an IT team misconfigures access to a digital resource, monitoring tools can uncover the issue.

 Inventory and Classification

-Large enterprise networks can have thousands of devices across several geolocations.
-Inventory management informs businesses of the network infrastructure and whether or not the devices are updated and approved.
-Inventory auditing and classification of infrastructure give administrators a full overview of attached network devices and their importance.
+Large enterprise networks can have thousands of devices across several geographies.
+Inventory management tools map out the network infrastructure and identify updated and approved connected devices.
+Inventory auditing and infrastructure classification provide IT and security teams with a complete overview.
+They can see attached network devices as well as their importance.

-Classification of components is essential because it enables IT staff to identify their importance, which informs how to prioritize cybersecurity features and recovery should a group of them fail.
-For instance, the main production database server is probably more critical and should be recovered more quickly after a disaster than a backup reporting server.
+Classifying components is also essential.
+This step enables IT staff to prioritize what to protect—or recover should something go wrong.
+For instance, the central production database server is probably more critical than a backup reporting server.